 The Iron is the best antidepressant I have ever found.
 There is no better way to fight weakness than with strength.
 Once the mind and body have been awakened to their true potential, it’s impossible to turn back. – Henry Rollins

-I’m Mindi Friedland and I’m a part-time office manager by day and a blogger by night.
-I’m happily married to my husband Roger and we have a blended family of four children.
+I’m Mindi.
+I’m happily married to my best friend, Roger.
+And we have a blended family of four children.

-Here at Lifting Makes Me Happy you will find posts that are honest, practical and helpful to your soul, your body and your mental health.
+Here at Lifting Makes Me Happy, you will find posts that are honest, practical and helpful to your soul, your body and your mental health.
 Or at least, that’s my goal.

 Some things you should know about me:

 I don’t necessarily tend to stick with one type of workout for very long.
 I began my fitness journey with traditional bodybuilding.
 I then ventured into Les Mills Pump and other home strength training programs by Beachbody.
 My latest obsession has been CrossFit.
 I’ve been following CrossFit-style programming from home since August of 2021.
 I think the constant varying of workouts keeps me hooked!

 I am a depression/anxiety fighter and sexual abuse survivor.

 Since I write about these issues on the blog, I feel like it’s important that you know why.
 Sexual abuse introduced clinical depression into my life.
 I’ve been on meds, and I’ve tried natural remedies.
 Natural remedies are what I’ve chosen and a huge part of that for me is lifting weights.
 Lifting makes me feel lighter mentally.

 Fitness has not always been a part of my life.